 The debate between the iris lovers and the magnolia supporters sometimes grew heated.
 The iris was referred to as a plant that grows in swamps and one magnolia supporter offered,

 "Lots of people already think that everyone in Louisiana lives in houses on stilts in swamplands and keeps an alligator as a watchdog."

-As Marie Caillet reported, supporters of the iris, thinking that they were taking a more logical presentation for their nominee, contended that the native Louisiana iris can be grown everywhere and that the magnolia, grown throughout the south, is not unique to Louisiana.
-There was an expectation that re-designating the magnolia as the state tree would placate magnolia supporters.
+Iris supporters thinking that they were promoting a more practical nominee, contended that the native Louisiana iris can be grown everywhere and that the magnolia, grown throughout the south, is not unique to Louisiana.
+There was an expectation that redesignating the magnolia as the state tree would placate magnolia supporters.

 "I was proud of the fact that our crowd made a dignified, logical presentation of the facts, based on an appeal to reason, and devoid of criticism of the magnolia or sarcasm directed at those who supported it.
 The reverse was true of our opponents.
 Their appeal was purely emotional; many of their statements were not factually correct, and they directed ridicule at our native iris and all those who would champion its official recognition as the state flower."

-The Society for Louisiana Irises misjudged the appeal of the magnolia and the magnolia retained its position as state flower of Louisiana as it does to this day.
-But the Louisiana Iris would be back.
-As a popular native of Louisiana, its beauty and stature made a comeback almost inevitable.
+But the Louisiana iris would be back.
+As a popular native of Louisiana, it's beauty and stature made a comeback almost inevitable.